PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 * You have your [Device Management developer credentials, as explained above](#downloading-device-management-developer-credentials).
 * You have your [update resources file, as explained above](#creating-an-update-resources-file).

-Also, assuming that the user created an output directory for both Warp7 and RPi3 (e.g. `./artifacts-warp7` and `./artifacts-rpi3`).
+* You have an output directory for your machine, for example `./artifacts-warp7` or `./artifacts-rpi3`.

 #### Warp7 device